 Create a field labeled Size and choose the option for Multiple-selection list.

-Next, on the sidebar, after creating the field, you should add the list of values that will be included in the size field’s metadata.
-In this example, you should include the following list: Small (300×250), Medium (728×90), and Large (160×600).
+After creating the field, you should add the list of values that will be included in the size field’s metadata.
+In this example, include the following list: Small (300×250), Medium (728×90), and Large (160×600).

-On your dashboard, navigate to the Search tab under Preferences settings and add the metadata you created to it, as shown below.
+On your dashboard, navigate to the Search tab under the Preferences settings and add the metadata you created to it, as shown below.

 Go to the Media Library tab and tag your images with the metadata you created so that they function properly.
 Use the Media Library widget when searching for items and the filters related to your multivariate test.
-Then, click the Assettab in your dashboard.
+Then, click the Asset tab in your dashboard.

 Next, click the image you want to tag and add the specified metadata, as shown below.